Eschatologue/CM_wiki/docs/class/artificer/alchemist.md

 ## Level 3: Alchemist Spells

 You always have certain spells prepared after you reach particular levels in this class, as shown in the Alchemist Spells table.
-These spells count as artificer spells for you, but they don’t count against the number of artificer spells you prepare.
+These spells count as artificer spells for you, but they don't count against the number of artificer spells you prepare.

 | Artificer Level | Alchemist Spells |
 |:-:|:-:|